jacymarmaduke/jacymarmaduke.github.io/index.md

 Results: [Tableau stoyboard](https://public.tableau.com/app/profile/jacquelyn.marmaduke/viz/influenzastoryboard/Story1?publish=yes)

-•	Designed state-by-state recommendations for hospital staffing reinforcements during flu season based on historic flu mortality and population data, carrying out data merging and hypothesis-testing in Excel.

-•	Created interactive maps and data visualizations to guide stakeholders through tiered recommendations for prioritizing states with older population, high mortality and fast-rising mortality relative to population.
+This Tableau and Excel-based project involved using United States population demographics and historic flu mortality to create state-level recommendations for hospital staffing support during flu season.
+I opted for a tiered recommendation scheme that accounted for recent mortality spikes in smaller states after it became clear that they might be overlooked because of lower total deaths and older residents.
+An interactive Tableau storyboard guides stakeholders through the recommendations, which also include suggested timing.

 ---